 McCrory - Cotton Plant is a very small town located in the state of Arkansas.
 With a population of 3,692 people and just one neighborhood, McCrory - Cotton Plant is the 98th largest community in Arkansas.

-McCrory - Cotton Plant is a blue-collar town, with 36.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in McCrory - Cotton Plant, you'll notice that it is more blue-collar than most other communities in America.
+36.33% of McCrory - Cotton Plant’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, McCrory - Cotton Plant is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in McCrory - Cotton Plant who work in management occupations (12.68%), sales jobs (10.84%), and office and administrative support (10.47%).

 Being a small town, McCrory - Cotton Plant does not have a public transit system used by locals to get to and from work.